The stored procedure

 GET_PROCEDURE_COLUMNS returns information

-about the fields of the stored procedures created by the user.
-It does not return information about the out-of-the-box procedures.
+about the fields of the stored procedures on which the user has the Metadata privilege.

 The procedure returns a row for each field of each procedure.